cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

 * Effectiveness of review
 * Efficacy of team

 Note: {% endif %}The more you can celebrate the victories, the more likely you'll get honest reviews of the defeats.
 Trying to enjoy one, while whitewash the other creates a dissonance in the team.
-Effective reviews that surface creative solutions to try - for really it's all about test-and-learn experiments - increases efficacy.
+Effective reviews surface creative solutions to try - for really it's all about test-and-learn experiments - that increase efficacy.

 With a bit of luck, we forget the hard bits.
 It's the laughter and connection that great teams hang on to, but their walls are adorned with trophies and team selfies that remind them that there's a summit to the next adventure as there was to the last.